-Degrees are awarded to graduates who have reached the following criteria:
+Credentials are awarded to students who have reached the following criteria:

-- the satisfactory completion of a designated program of study for the degree as specified by the administration of the University and in compliance with all admission requirements. - the successful completion of a dissertation and defense. - the successful completion of 60 US credits (minus waivers or transfer credits).
-A total of 30 US credits must be completed within a program of study at UBIS, and - assurance that all other obligations to the University have been met; (i.e., returning books and other materials, if applicable).
+- the satisfactory completion of a designated program of study for the credential as specified by the administration of the Institute and in compliance with all admission requirements. - the successful completion of 12 15 US credits (minus waivers or transfer credits). - assurance that all financial obligations to the Institute have been met; - payment of a graduation fee; and - assurance that all other obligations to the Institute have been met; (i.e., returning books and other materials).